-- 1.19 The Commission recommends that the system reporting framework ensure appropriate independence in the preparation of reporting instruments.
-To ensure that system reporting is both comprehensive and accurate parties should be held accountable for the information reported, for example by requiring the responsible entity to certify that the material presented is accurate (on a best endeavours basis).
-The purpose is to highlight the importance attached to the dissemination of accurate system planning and performance data. - 1.20 The system data reported should be subject to oversight by an appropriate body to confirm that assumptions and forecasts are reasonable.
+- 1.20 The Commission recommends that the system reporting framework ensure appropriate independence in the preparation of reporting instruments.
+To ensure that system reporting is both comprehensive and accurate, parties should be held accountable for the information reported, for example by requiring the responsible entity to certify that the material presented is accurate (on a best endeavours basis). - 1.21 The system data reported should be subject to oversight by an appropriate body (e.g. the Commission) to confirm that assumptions and forecasts are reasonable.